How to Get a Filming License in Dubai

 Without a local partner, your application won’t even be considered by the Dubai Film and TV Commission (DFTC).

-Step 3: Register on the DFTC Portal
+Step 4: Register on the DFTC Portal

 Visit the Dubai Film and TV Commission website and create an account.
 You need to submit your application and upload all the necessary documents.

 If you are still finalizing your shoot plans, it is beneficial to complete this step as soon as possible.
+The DFTC requires that permit applications be submitted a minimum of seven business days before your first filming day.
+For complex shoots or those involving sensitive locations, submitting 2 to 3 weeks ahead is strongly advised.

 Step 4: Gather and Upload Your Documents